 General types of treatment for an HIV/AIDS-related cancer

 In addition to antiretroviral treatment and caring for symptoms and side effects, the following treatments may be used.

-Recent studies show that not all cancers have the same targets.
+Not all cancers have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors involved in your cancer.
 This helps doctors better match each patient with the most effective treatment whenever possible.
-In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
+In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.